gasparka/thesis/docs/pyha.rst

 In general when registers and delays come into play...everything gets very confusing and hard.
 Thats why it is important to have an model, it also serves as an documentation.

+In general the job of writing hardware is just taking in current register values and by using combinatory logic, determine the next register values.
+This happens on every call.

+In Pyha, registers are inferred from the ogject storage, that is everything defined in 'self' will be made registers.

+Anyways, living in the software world we can just think that registers are delayed class variables.

 Fixed-point designs